theforeman/foreman-ansible-modules/roles/compute_resources/README.md

 - `provider`: Compute resource provider.
 Required if *state=present_with_defaults*.
 - `provider_params`: Parameter specific to compute resource provider.
 Required if *state=present_with_defaults*.

+Each `compute_resource` can also list a number of `images` associated with the compute resource.

 Example Playbooks
 -----------------

-Create a compute resource for vSphere.
+Create a compute resource for vSphere, with a single image for RHEL 8.4.

 ```yaml
 - hosts: localhost